Wolstein Center: Miscellaneous

-The PBR's Bud Light Cup tour hosted a bull riding event at this venue in 2000 and 2001.

-NBC News held a Democratic Party presidential debate between Hillary Clinton and Barack Obama on February 26, 2008 at the Wolstein Center.
+NBC News held a Democratic Party presidential debate between Hillary Clinton and Barack Obama on February 26, 2008, at the Wolstein Center.
 The debate was broadcast live on MSNBC, and was moderated by Brian Williams with Tim Russert.

-The arena hosted the Kellogg's Tour of Gymnastics Champions in 2016.

-The arena hosted Hot Wheels Monster Trucks Live in 2019 and 2020.

 COVID-19 vaccination center

-On March 5, 2021 Ohio Governor Mike DeWine announced the Wolstein Center would host Ohio's first mass COVID-19 vaccination center, which ran from March 17 - June 7, 2021.
+On March 5, 2021, Ohio Governor Mike DeWine announced the Wolstein Center would host Ohio's first mass COVID-19 vaccination center, which ran from March 17 - June 7, 2021.

 Management

-Since 2015, the Wolstein Center has been managed in partnership with Rocket Mortgage FieldHouse.
-The Rocket Mortgage FieldHouse staff works as a consultant to assist in promoting and booking events at both venues, while in return, select Vikings men's basketball games are played at Rocket Mortgage FieldHouse each season.
+Since 2015, the Wolstein Center has been managed in partnership with Rocket Arena.
+The Rocket Arena staff works as a consultant to assist in promoting and booking events at both venues, while in return, select Vikings men's basketball games are played at Rocket Arena each season.